 The Thermos Freestyle Kit Lunch Box is really sturdy; the multiple compartments are great for mixing and matching an entire day’s worth of food.
 The insert has four separate sections with removable pieces: two round containers (one medium and one small - ideal for condiments or dips) and two rectangular inserts (perfectly sized for sandwiches or carrot sticks).
 The snap lid has rubber dividers, so there’s no spillage or leaks between compartments.
 (The blue is sold out, but purple is still available here.)

 If going plastic-free is a priority, this Bentgo Kids Stainless Steel Leak-Resistant Lunch Box is both sturdy and safe.
 Its claim to fame is that it was the first leak-proof stainless steel bento box on the market and has a 5-year warranty (pretty handy for a product that gets carted around so much).
 There are three containers with a removable silicone divider, so they can be turned into 4 sections if need be.
 The outside is rubber-coated, and it is double latched for maximum protection in the backpack.
+The durable material comes with a higher price point than plastic and so it might not be a fit for forgetful kids. $59.99 at Indigo.

 For kids that can handle a more sophisticated set-up, there's the Original Bento Box bundle, which comprises two separate rectangle containers and a cutlery compartment, all held together but a thick elastic band.
 This is great for those who prefer an organized eating space and don't want to risk their food getting mixed.
-The lunch box containers are microwavable (but the partitions between them are not).
+The lunch box containers are microwavable (but the partitions between them are not). $21.99 at Amazon.